ayushkumar8340/TCP_IP-Socket/README.md

 # TCP/IP Socket
-This repo is a implementation of easy to use socket for communicating data trough TCP/IP.
+This repo is an implementation of an easy-to-use socket for communicating data through TCP/IP.

 ## DEMO